Chas-Henrik/Portfolio/README.md

 - Projects
 - Contact

-The design is a 'mobile first' responsive design that also support Tablets and Desktops.
-Breakpoints have been set at 768px for Tablets and Small Desktops, and 1024px for Medium and Large Desktop's.
+The design is a 'Mobile First' responsive design that also support Tablet's and Desktop's.
+Breakpoints have been set at 768px for Tablet's and Small Desktop's and 1024px for Medium and Large Desktop's.

 Two additional content driven breakpoints have also been set at 815px and 1350px:
 - The 815px breakpoint achieves a smooth transition from the 'mobile full screen project card' as the card turns directly into two cards when passing the breakpoint.